sameerpande12/RGordon/README.md

       'data':[{job1},{job2},......<array of jobs>]

-   **job-structure**
+   **Job-structure for jobs inside 'data'**

-    url:url
+    'url':url

-    viewpoint: location
+    'viewpoint': location

-    sigma_cwnd: the value of sigma_cwnd for rtt number "startRTT -1"
+    'sigma_cwnd': the value of sigma_cwnd for rtt number "startRTT -1"

-    cwnd: the value for rtt number "startRTT -1"
+    'cwnd': the value for rtt number "startRTT -1"

-    startRTT: the first rtt to be computed
+    'startRTT': the first rtt to be computed

-    endRTT: the last rtt to be computed
+    'endRTT': the last rtt to be computed

-    trials: number of trials to perform
+    'trials': number of trials to perform

-    start_emudrop: the value of emuDrop just before starting from "startRTT".
+    'start_emudrop': the value of emuDrop just before starting from "startRTT".
 If it is 100000 then  no emulated drop

-    chances_left: number of chances left (to complete its data collection) for the current job
+    'chances_left': number of chances left (to complete its data collection) for the current job

-    mtu: mtu value to be used ( if -1 worker does mtu Probing for itself )
+    'mtu': mtu value to be used ( if -1 worker does mtu Probing for itself )